-- ABS won't allow you to drive faster, follow more closely, or drive less carefully. - ABS won't prevent power or turning skids- ABS should prevent brake-induced skids or jackknifes, but not those caused by spinning the drive wheels or going too fast in a turn. - ABS won't necessarily shorten stopping distance.
-ABS will help maintain vehicle control, but not always shorten stopping distance. - ABS won't increase or decrease ultimate stopping power-ABS is an "add-on" to your normal brakes, not a replacement for them. - ABS won't change the way you normally brake.
+- ABS will not allow you to drive faster, follow more closely or drive less carefully. - ABS will not prevent power or turning skids.
+ABS should prevent brake-induced skids or jackknifes, but not those caused by spinning the drive wheels or going too fast in a turn. - ABS will not necessarily shorten stopping distance.
+ABS will help maintain vehicle control, but not always shorten stopping distance. - ABS will not increase or decrease ultimate stopping power.
+ABS is an "add-on" to your normal brakes, not a replacement for them. - ABS will not change the way you normally brake.
 Under normal brake conditions, your vehicle will stop as it always stopped.
-ABS only comes into play when a wheel would normally have locked up because of over braking. - ABS won't compensate for bad brakes or poor brake maintenance. - Remember: The best vehicle safety feature is still a safe driver. - Remember: Drive so you never need to use your ABS. - Remember: If you need it, ABS could help to prevent a serious crash
+ABS only comes into play when a wheel would normally have locked up because of over braking. - · ABS will not compensate for bad brakes or poor brake maintenance. - Remember: The best vehicle safety feature is still a safe driver. - Remember: Drive so you never need to use your ABS. - Remember: If you need it, ABS could help to prevent a serious crash.